jiholland/ansible-role_lamp/README.md

 jiholland.lamp
 ==============

-Install and configure Apache, MariaDB and PHP with basic security features enabled.
+Provision Apache, MariaDB and PHP with SSL redirect, SELinux and firewalld enabled.

 Requirements
 ------------